 Although the family ties would never be broken, fifteen years ago a decision was made to separate the business units.
 Buzz, Susie, Sam, Anna and George moved with the bulk of the horses to the town property where the breeding operation has flourished.

 Initially, the Little Avondale partnership held shares in just two stallions - the mighty Zabeel and Gary Chittick's Centaine.
 With their original female lines still intact, taking the stud onwards and upwards was a challenge Buzz and family have tackled with relish.

 Little Avondale's first stallion was Carolingian, succeeded in 1999 by Towkay, the son of Last Tycoon and Princess Tracy.
 Zed joined the LA team in 2007.
 He is from the pre-potent Eight Caret family and by New Zealand's champion sire Zabeel and out of a multiple Group 1 winning Danehill mare in Emerald Dream.
-Now based with Mark Cochrane at Grangewilliam just north of Whangaui and is enjoying a stellar run with the likes of Group 3 winning 3 Year Olds Survived and Usainity and Geoup 1 winner Jimmy Mac.
+Now based with Mark Cochrane at Grangewilliam just north of Whanganui and is enjoying a stellar run with the likes of Group 3 winning 3 Year Olds Survived and Usainity and Geoup 1 winner Jimmy Mac.
 Per Incanto with the infamous Street Cry bloodline has started off his stallion career brilliantly serving 261 mares in his first two years at stud and was Leading First Season Sire at 2014 Sydney Classic.
 Per Incanto takes the honours for being the leading first seaosn sire 2014/15 of runenrs to winners.